 Personnel of RMG reviewed aerial photos available through Google Earth Pro dating back to 1985, CGS surficial geologic mapping, and historical photos by historicaerials.com dating back to 1947.
-The utility easement paralleling the eastern property boundary was constructed prior to 1969.
-Historically, the site has remained vacant land since the 1940s.
+Historically, the site has remained vacant land prior to 1983.
+The existing residence was reportedly construction in 1983, along with the miscellaneous structures.
+Since 1983, the site has undergone little change.